 Participate in Research

 Dravet Syndrome Foundation feels strongly that research is our best hope for advancing treatments and eventually finding a cure for Dravet syndrome and associated epilepsies.
-DSF supports and endorses three registries and highly encourages families to join all three registries.
+Along with clinical trials, DSF supports and endorses four registries and highly encourages families to participate wherever they can.

 IICEPR (International Ion Channel Patient Registry) Clinical Registry